-Because of Covid-19, we know it is a challenging time to plan activities and events!
-Here, we share some virtual event ideas, and easy ways that zoos, conservation organizations, and individuals can participate in the World Lemur Festival.
+We know it is a challenging time to plan activities and events!
+Here, we share event ideas and easy ways that zoos, conservation organizations, and individuals can participate in the World Lemur Festival and World Lemur Day.

 - Calendar of Virtual and In-Person Events